• Skip to primary navigation

 Fig cake batter mixed in with whipped egg whites in a bowl.

 Step 2: In a medium bowl, beat the egg yolk and sugar together at medium speed.
-Slowly add in the wet ingredients and dry ingredients, including the gluten free flour mixture, yogurt, orange blossom water, and lemon.
+Slowly add the wet and dry ingredients, including the gluten free flour mixture, yogurt, orange blossom water, and lemon.

 This is what your batter should look like when the meringue and batter are blended.
 Your fresh fig cake is getting close to being ready!